Bangkok Travel Tips for Autistic or Neurodivergent Travellers: How to Prepare for Your Trip

 Frequent rest stops, shaded seating, and hydration breaks are key.

-Thai cuisine is diverse, but sauces and spices often contain hidden ingredients like fish sauce, soy, or chili.
-We help communicate your needs to restaurants and seek out safer dining spots.
+Thai cuisine is diverse, but sauces and spices often contain hidden ingredients like MSG, fish sauce, chili and so on.
+We can seek out safer dining spots, explain the foods, and help communicate your needs to restaurants.

 Anxiety & OCD

 Knowing the plan in advance can ease anxiety, and we can provide clear, predictable itineraries.
-For OCD contamination concerns, we avoid less sanitary facilities and keep bottled water handy.
+For contamination concerns, we avoid less sanitary facilities and can keep bottled water handy.

 Additional Key Considerations